phpro/soap-client/docs/cli/generate-client.md

 ```

 This command will generate a client based on the client setings in the configuration.
-This client will contain all methods used to initiate calls and using type hinted parameters and return types.
+This client will contain all methods used to initiate calls and uses type hinted parameters and return types.

 Options: